Hadamard Tail from Initial Data on the Light Cone: Wave equation, Hadamard Form and Tail

-and $U$ and $V$ are biscalars which are smooth in that local neighbourhood.
-Here, $\sigma$ is Synge’s world-function, i.e., one-half of the square of the geodesic distance along the unique geodesic connecting $\xp$ and $x$.
-Thus, clearly, the term with $U$ in Eq.~\eqref{grhad} has support only on the light cone whereas the term with $V$ has support {\it inside} the light cone: this is the tail term which is the focus of this paper.
+where $\delta$ and $\theta$ are, respectively, the Dirac delta and Heaviside distributions, and $U$ and $V$ are biscalars which are smooth in that local neighbourhood.
+Here, $\sigma(x,\xp)$ is Synge’s world-function, i.e., one-half of the square of the geodesic distance along the unique geodesic connecting $\xp$ and $x$.
+Thus, clearly, the term with $U$ in Eq.~\eqref{grhad} has support only {\it on} the light cone whereas the term with $V$ has support {\it inside} the light cone: this is the tail term which is the focus of this paper.